Fees and Refunds

 - Students complete the transient/ application process at https://www.floridashines.org/ as appropriate.
 The student may only register for courses that are approved on the home institution consortium agreement/ transient form.

-- Students need to make arrangements to pay their tuition and fees at CF by the fee payment due date.
+- Students need to pay their tuition and fees at CF by the fee payment due date.

 - At least one week after the last day to drop with a refund, the necessary enrollment and cost of attendance information will be electronically sent to the home institution.